WebSocket Monitor

 WebSocket Specific Settings

-wss://chat.example.com/socket). - Skip TLS Verification: (Optional) Check this box if you are connecting to an internal network via WSS with a self-signed or invalid SSL certificate to ignore validation.
+ws://orwss://URL to monitor (e.g.,wss://chat.example.com/socket). - Skip TLS Verification: (Optional) Check this box if you are connecting to an internal

 Example Use Cases

-- Real-time Applications: Ensuring the WebSocket backend handling chat messages or live dashboard feeds is responsive.
+- Real-time Applications: Ensure the WebSocket backend handling chat messages or live dashboard feeds is responsive.